Motivic construction of cohomological invariants: Serre's question about

 \end{ntt}

 \begin{ntt}[Rost invariant] Let $G$ be a simply connected simple algebraic group over $k$.
-The Rost invariant of $G$ is an invariant of $G$-torsors which takes values in $H^3(k,\qq/\zz(2))$.
+The Rost invariant of $G$ is an invariant of $G$-torsors which takes values in $H_{et}^3(k,\qq/\zz(2))$.

-Formally: consider the abelian group $\mathrm{Inv}^3(G,\qq/\zz(2))$ of natural transformations of functors $H^1(-,G)\to H^3(-,\qq/\zz(2))$ defined on the category of field extensions of $k$.
+Formally: consider the abelian group $\mathrm{Inv}^3(G,\qq/\zz(2))$ of natural transformations of functors $H_{et}^1(-,G)\to H_{et}^3(-,\qq/\zz(2))$ defined on the category of field extensions of $k$.

 It turns out that it is a finite cyclic group with a canonical generator called the {\it Rost invariant} of $G$.
-If $G$ is adjoint and simply-connected, then one can identify $H^1(k,G)$ with the (pointed) set of isomorphism classes of the twisted forms of $G$ over $k$.
-In particular, in this case one can associate with each twisted form of $G$ an element in $H^3(k,\qq/\zz(2))$ (the Rost invariant).
+If $G$ is adjoint and simply connected, then one can identify $H_{et}^1(k,G)$ with the (pointed) set of isomorphism classes of the twisted forms of $G$ over $k$.
+In particular, in this case one can associate with each twisted form of $G$ an element in $H_{et}^3(k,\qq/\zz(2))$ (the Rost invariant).
+More generally, if $G$ is a simple group with trivial Tits algebras, then one may speak about its Rost invariant, see \cite[Section~2]{GP07}.

 \begin{ex} Let $G$ be a group of type $\E_8$.
-It is well-known that it is adjoint and simply-connected, and the Rost invariant of $G$ takes values in $H^3(k,\zz/4)\oplus H^3(k,\zz/3)\oplus H^3(k,\mu_5^{\otimes 2})$, i.e., consists of a mod-$4$, mod-$3$, and mod-$5$ component.
-If the group $G$ splits by a field extension of degree coprime to $l$, then the $l$-component of its Rost invariant is zero $(l\in\zz)$. \end{ex} \end{ntt}
+It is known that it is adjoint and simply connected, and the Rost invariant of $G$ takes values in

+i.e., consists of a mod-$4$ (or mod-$2$), mod-$3$, and mod-$5$ component (see \cite[\S9--16 and App.~A]{GMS} and references there).
+Notice that $4\cdot 3\cdot 5=60$ is the Dynkin index of $\E_8$.
+If the group $G$ splits over a field extension of degree coprime to $l$, then the $l$-component of its Rost invariant is zero $(l\in\zz)$. \end{ex} \end{ntt}

 \begin{lem} Let $G$ be a group of type $\E_8$ and $X$ the variety of Borel subgroups of $G$.
-If the even component of the Rost invariant of $G$ is trivial, then the motive of $X$ with $\zz/2$- (or $\zz_{(2)}$-)coefficients is a direct sum of twisted copies of a motive $R$ whose Poincar\'e polynomial over any splitting field of $G$ equals $1+t^{15}\in\zz[t]$. \end{lem} \begin{proof} Since we are talking about the even component of the Rost invariant and about the motives with $\zz/2$-coefficients we may assume that the base field $k$ does not have any proper finite field extension of odd degree.
+If the even component of the Rost invariant of $G$ is trivial, then the motive of $X$ with $\zz/2$- (or $\zz_{2}$-)coefficients is a direct sum of twisted copies of a motive $R$ whose Poincar\'e polynomial over any splitting field of $G$ equals $1+t^{15}\in\zz[t]$. \end{lem} \begin{proof} Since we are talking about the even component of the Rost invariant and about the motives with $\zz/2$-coefficients we may assume that the base field $k$ does not have any proper finite field extension of odd degree.